 Before all-on-4 implants became the trend, removable prosthetics like dentures were the most common replacement for missing teeth.
-Soon after, though, dental professionals from nearly all general and specialty areas adopted the all-on-4 treatment option.
+Soon after though, dental professionals from nearly all general and specialty areas adopted the all-on-4 treatment option.

 More technological advancements happened quickly.
-Cone beam x-ray equipment and specialized treatment software allowed dentists to provide higher levels of care.
+Cone beam X-ray equipment and specialized treatment software allowed dentists to provide higher levels of care.
 Among the advancements was the ability to use traditional crowns and bridges attached to a virtually-designed implant anchoring system.
 This new approach to implants provided much more accuracy than the older methods allowed for.

 With computerized all-on-4 dental implants.
 This eliminates any “surprises” that might otherwise pop up during treatment., we design a patient’s entire treatment plan before their procedure begins.
 Our CT scanning software can detect soft tissue conditions and bone quantity issues, as well as help us determine the type and placement of the patient’s future

-All-on-4 Implants vs Dentures: The Pros and Cons of Each
+All-on-4 Implants vs. Dentures: The Pros and Cons of Each

 Computer-Guided Dental Implants from Dr. Nazarian

-All on 4 Case Study vs. Traditional Implants
+All-on-4 Case Study vs. Traditional Implants

 Dentistry Under One Roof

 Thanks to advancements in dental technology, a small group of reconstructive dentists nationwide, including Dr. Nazarian, can now provide full-mouth or single-arch reconstruction in just one appointment.
-We can diagnose and treat a wide range of treatment needs, eliminating the need for specialist referrals.
+We can diagnose and treat a wide range of dental needs, eliminating the need for specialist referrals.

-No matter what treatment our patients needs, they’ll leave our office the same day with a full set of new teeth.
+No matter what treatment our patients need, they’ll leave our office the same day with a full set of new teeth.
 We’ll still schedule follow-up visits as needed for follow-up and placement of final restorations.